2022-iOSDev/Bowling-Game/README.md

 In the tenth frame a player who rolls a spare or strike is allowed to roll the extra balls to complete the frame.
 However no more than three balls can be rolled in tenth frame.

+# Follow below steps to succesfully run the app
+- Download the source code into your mac
+- Open the project using XCode 13.0
+- Select the desired simulator from the top bar
+- Click Play button in top left corner